thamsy/MechaTham/README.md

 ### Golang API
 - [X] Restrict Access to Non-Family Members
-- [ ] Remove Keyboard completely after YES or NO
 - [ ] Set Timing to ask for dinner
+- [X] Able to request participants to reply
-- [ ] Able to request participants to reply
+- [ ] Able to ask individual participants to reply
-- [ ] Save information into datastore
+- [X] Save information into datastore
-- [ ] Refactor Code (still thinking how to make neat)
+- [X] Refactor Code (still thinking how to make neat)

 ### Future Plans
 - [ ] Add a Calendar option